syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 ## Exporting server events

 The `Exporting` feature supports server-side event handler.
 You can handle server-side event while exporting grid to various files such as Excel, PDF and Word.
-The various server-side events available in Exporting and its argument types are listed in the following table.
+The various server-side events available in exporting and its argument types are listed in the following table.

 <table>
 <tr>